MARTIMM/question-answer/docs/content-docs/setup/structures.md

 Questions are what it is all about.
 In short a piece of text to pose the question and a field where the answer can be given.
 However, more data is needed to fully display a question like what kind of input do we need, are there limits, is there a choice from a set of possibilities etc.

 * **action**; A name of a method which can be called on a previously provided object.
 The method is called when the answer on the question in accepted and saved in the users data.
 * **callback**; A name of a method which can be called on a previously provided object.
-The handler must check for correctness of the input value for that question.
+The handler must check for correctness of the input value for that question and return an error message if test fails.
 * **default**; A default value when no input is provided.
 * **description**; A question.
 When empty, title is taken.
 * **example**; An example answer/format in light gray in an text field.